Why Is My Poop Black? Top 10 Causes (& What To Do)

 5. Esophageal varices

 Esophageal varices occur when the blood vessels in the esophagus become dilated.
 This usually happens as a consequence of liver disease.
-Rupture of these vessels can lead to vomit with blood as well as blood in the feces, which gives stool a black color.
+Rupture of these vessels can lead to vomit with blood as well as blood in the feces, which gives poop a black color.
 You may also experience pallor, dizziness, and shortness of breath.

 What to do: Treatment for esophageal varices will depend on the severity, amount of bleeding and the underlying cause.
 Mild cases can be conservatively treated with medication, while more severe cases of vessel rupture will require surgical repair.